dadorner-msft/activationws/README.md

 ![activation-process](https://github.com/dadorner-msft/ActivationWs/blob/master/doc/images/activation-process.png)

 1. The PowerShell script 'Activate-Product.ps1' is deployed to the clients (e.g. using ConfigMgr)
-2. The script installs the MAK key, queries the Installation ID and Product ID and sends a SOAP request to the ActivationWS web service (e.g. over port 80/443)
+2. The script installs the MAK key, queries the Installation ID and Product ID and sends a SOAP request to the ActivationWs web service (e.g. over port 80/443)
 *the ActivationWs web service is installed on a host on your internal network and requires internet connectivity (direct or via proxy).
 Windows 7 clients do not need to be connected to the internet
 3. Installation- and Product IDs are sent to the Microsoft BatchActivation Service
 4. Confirmation ID is returned to the ActivationWs web service, which will then return the Confirmation ID to the client